f0rk3b0mb/bicWC/README.md

 ![App Screenshot](https://github.com/p0pparaz1/bicWC/blob/main/Screenshot%20from%202023-03-01%2008-20-48.png)

-i use the flags -s -r to ensure the  dex files are left untouched this is because the smali format that apktool uses is hard to read and understarnd especially for a nood like me :)
+i use the flags -s -r to ensure the  dex files are left untouched this is because the smali format that apktool uses is hard to read and understarnd especially for a noob like me :)

 after decompiling we get the following files